firefly-iii/docs/docs/docs/firefly-iii/installation/self-managed.md

 ## Cloudron

 Firefly III is featured in [Cloudron](https://cloudron.io/).
 You can install a Cloudron server instance and Firefly III will be available in the [App Store](https://cloudron.io/store/org.fireflyiii.cloudronapp.html).

+## Umbrel

+Firefly III is featured in the [Umbrel app store](https://umbrel.com/).

+## Unraid

+There are [templates](https://forums.unraid.net/topic/124146-support-smartphonelover-firefly-iii-data-importer/) for Firefly III and the Data Importer.

 ## Yunohost